 Roasted Apple

 I’m craving toasty comfort food and snacks.
 I’m also doing my best to eat whole, healthy foods and stick to my budget.
-I'm human and I crave a bit of sweetness every now and then.
+I'm only human so I crave a bit of sweetness every now and then.
 Low in calories, high in fiber, loaded with crunch and flavor, apples are one of my favorite comfort foods.
 Personally, I tend to gravitate towards Fuji and Pink Lady apples.

 One of my favorite treats (that tastes decadent but isn’t), and that I make when I’m craving a little sweet comfort, is roasted apples.